AksharaReddyPatlannagari/NLP_tasks/README.md

 To run this project, you can either use Docker or set it up in your local environment.

 ### Option 1: Running with Docker
-  If you prefer to use Docker, follow these steps:

   1. Build the Docker Image:
     - Open your terminal and navigate to the project directory.